Healthcare in Palestine: Oslo Accords and the establishment of the PNA

-Establishment of the PNA’s Ministry of Health
+Establishment of the PNA's Ministry of Health

-Since 1967, a division of the Israeli Military known as the Health Department of the Civil Administration (HDCA) had been responsible for overseeing health care in the occupied territories.
-During this time, HDCA’s work was greatly supported by three other major sources of health care: Non-governmental organizations, the UN, and the private sector.
+Since 1967, a division of the Israeli Military known as the Health Department of the Civil Administration (HDCA) has been responsible for overseeing healthcare in the occupied territories.
+During this time, HDCA's work was greatly supported by three other primary sources of healthcare: Non-governmental organizations, the UN, and the private sector.

-Shortly after Oslo I and the corresponding transfer of jurisdiction, the PNA established a Ministry of Health (MOH) to administrate healthcare in Gaza and the West Bank.
+Shortly after Oslo I and the corresponding transfer of jurisdiction, the PNA established a Ministry of Health (MOH) to administer healthcare in Gaza and the West Bank.

+In 2012, the HDCA set aside 2 million NIS ($500,000 USD) to send Palestinian medical staff to HDCA training.
+In 2013, the HDCA's roles primarily involved overseeing the transfer of Palestinian patients to hospitals in Israel.

 De facto secession of Gaza from the PNA

 Until 2007, PNA healthcare policy was fully exercisable in both the West Bank and the Gaza Strip.
 However, in the 2007 Battle of Gaza, Hamas militias forcibly expelled all rivals from Gaza, bringing Gaza firmly under Hamas control.
-Hence, as of 2007, the PNA’s control does not extend to Gaza de facto.
-Despite its lack of de facto control, the PNA still contributes financially to health care in Gaza by assisting with salaries of some health officials and sending medical supplies.
+Hence, as of 2007, the PNA's control does not extend to Gaza de facto.
+Despite its lack of de facto control, the PNA still contributes financially to healthcare in Gaza by assisting with the salaries of some healthcare officials and sending medical supplies.

 Legal basis

-According to the World Bank, the two documents comprising the legal framework of PNA health care are the 2003 Palestinian Constitution and the 2004 Public Health Law.
-In its articles concerning health care, the constitution requires that the PNA regulate health insurance and guarantees health care to the following classes of people: the injured, prisoners of war, families of dead resistance fighters, and the disabled.
-Additionally, the 2004 Public Health Law spans 13 chapters and 85 provisions, and covers issues such as women and children’s health, combating disease, environmental health, and public health infrastructure.
-Importantly, the law requires the MOH to offer certain types of health services to Palestinians including preventative, diagnostic, curative, rehabilitative and emergency care.
-In addition to establishing the MOH as the governmental source of health care provision, the law assigns the ministry responsibility for regulating the other three health care sectors.
+According to the World Bank, the two documents that comprise the legal framework of PNA healthcare are the 2003 Palestinian Constitution and the 2004 Public Health Law.
+In its articles concerning healthcare, the constitution requires that the PNA regulate health insurance and guarantee healthcare to the following classes of people: the injured, prisoners of war, families of dead resistance fighters, and the disabled.
+Additionally, the 2004 Public Health Law comprises 13 chapters and 85 provisions covering issues such as women's and children's health, combating disease, environmental health, and public health infrastructure.
+Notably, the law requires the MOH to offer certain types of health services to Palestinians, including preventative, diagnostic, curative, rehabilitative, and emergency care.
+In addition to establishing the MOH as the governmental source of healthcare provision, the law assigns the ministry responsibility for regulating the other three healthcare sectors.

-Major sources of health care and health expenditure in the Palestinian territories
+Major sources of healthcare and health expenditure

 Public sector

 Through its Ministry of Health (MOH), the PNA provides health services to Palestinians under its jurisdiction in accordance with the Constitution and the Public Health Law.
 Additionally, the PNA government insurance plan is the principal insurance provider in the PNA run territories.
-Since the ascendancy of the Hamas government in Gaza, the PNA’s MOH no longer serves a governmental function in Gaza healthcare, having been replaced by Hamas.
+Since the ascendancy of the Hamas government in Gaza, the PNA's MOH no longer serves a governmental function in Gaza healthcare, having been replaced by Hamas.
 The majority of funding for MOH services emanates from foreign aid and taxes.
-Public sector spending represents about 32% of health care expenditure in the Palestinian territories.
+Public sector spending represents about 32% of healthcare expenditure in Palestine.